-So I have just created the BEST Travel Resources for 2018 and beyond.
+So I have just created the BEST Travel Resources.
 It comes with $50 FREE Airbnb travel credit as well!
 This is a collection of the best travel resources when it comes to flights, accommodation, gear, travel insurance, and more.
 Read it here.

 I also like to feature unique stories here on the blog.
 The last one was well-received so, I’m back with another one.
 This time it’s a Solo female traveller and her unique story and pictures in her own words.

 If you are new and not sure what I am talking about, you can sign up here to be on my insider list of epic travellers.

 Now without further ado, let’s begin!

 If anyone had told me 2 1/2 months ago that my trip to France and Turkey would be one of the most amazing travel experiences I’ve had, I’m not sure I would’ve believed them.
 Especially since my boyfriend and I had just broken up five weeks before and the purpose of my trip was to spend two weeks with him in Turkey where he was living, with a little detour into France along the way.

 Most everyone I know would have cancelled the trip altogether, or significantly altered their itinerary.
 In my head, I could hear non-solicited opinions like “It’s too dangerous to travel to those countries alone” and “You don’t want to go to the same country he’s living in”, as I spent the first 24 hours imagining every possible scenario.

 Ultimately, I not only continued with my travel plan – I practically kept the entire itinerary unchanged.
 As the trip grew nearer, I began to wonder if I had made the right choice.
 And then I thought about what had persuaded me to continue with my travel plan.